Pope targets corruption in politics ahead of final Peru mass

-Pope Francis took a tough stand against political corruption on Sunday, hours before wrapping up his Latin American trip with a mass at an air base before a million faithful.
+Pope Francis took a tough stand against political corruption on Sunday, and wrapped up his Latin American trip with a mass at an air base before more than a million faithful.

+It was the second time since arriving in Peru on Thursday that the leader of the world's Catholics attacked the "virus" of graft.

 "There are exceptions.
-But by and large, Latin America's political culture is sicker than it is healthy," the pontiff told bishops from across Peru, a country that has seen its political parties and presidents plagued by dishonesty and graft.
+But by and large, Latin America's political culture is sicker than it is healthy," the pontiff told bishops earlier Sunday from across Peru, a country whose political parties and presidents have been plagued by dishonesty and kickbacks.

 "What is wrong with Peru, that when one finishes being president one ends up behind bars?"
 Francis wondered aloud.